opengisch/QgisModelBaker-docs/en/user-guide.rst

  + **Java Path**:

-   By default, Project Generator searches for Java executable in `%JAVA_HOME` environment variable.
+   By default, Model Baker searches for Java executable in `%JAVA_HOME` environment variable.
 However, you can overwrite such behavior by setting a custom path to Java executable file in this window.
 This is useful, for instance, when environment variables are not well set and you have no rights to set them in your machine's operating system.

 |settings_1|